ArtemSilka/keys/README.md

 ## BONUS

-* User will be able to record melody/ donwload/ listen
+* User will be able to record and listen/playback melody

-* Tutorial option.
+* Tutorial/learning mode.